cockroachlabs/workshop_labs/spatial-data/README.md

 - How to use various built-in functions for operating on spatial data.
 - How to create indexes on spatial data.
 - Performing joins on spatial data, and how to use EXPLAIN to make sure we are using indexes effectively.
-- How to quickly visualize the output of our queries using free tools like <https://geojson.io>

 We use the following datasets: